 Students first solve a difficult problem as a team.
 They break into pairs to solve additional problems of the same type.
 Finally, they solve those types of problems on their own.

 3. Pair Work Embedded in Whole-Class Structures

 A whole-class structure is one that involves students interacting with many classmates over the course of the structure.
-The are many whole-class structures in which student-to-student interactions consist of two students pairing up to do something together.
+There are many whole-class structures in which student-to-student interactions consist of two students pairing up to do something together.
 For example, Quiz-Quiz-Trade involves students interacting in a variety of pairs with their classmates, quizzing each other using question cards.
 Let’s look at some whole-class structures that include pair work:

 Inside-Outside Circle.
-Inside-Outside Circle is one my favorite structures because it allows so many different types of pair work.
+Inside-Outside Circle is one of my favorite structures because it allows so many different types of pair work.
 Students form two concentric circles with the inside circle facing out and the outside circle facing in, so each student faces a partner.
 After students interact with their partner, the teacher calls for students in one of the circles to rotate one or more partners ahead for the next pair interaction.
 Six popular forms of pair interaction during Inside-Outside-Circle: